This is small and Simple MIC Preamplifier Circuit using an op-amp IC LM358

 Electret MIC | 1 |

-Capacitors C1 and C2 block the DC bias and permit only the audio signal to pass through.
+Capacitors C1 and C2 stops DC and only let audio signal go through.

 Conclusion: